-If you’re a carnivore angler who enjoys putting your catch on the table and has an adventurous palate, you’ll want to explore some of these culinary options.
+If you’re an American angler who enjoys putting your catch on the table, you’ll want to explore some of these culinary options.

 Although it’s an anadromous salmonid, this is top of the list for a reason.
 So flaky, so delicious, and the Spring run Chinook are probably the best table fare on the planet due to the extra fat they store for the journey upstream through low water obstacles.
 Personally, I like them best with a simple smoke, and don’t overthink your salmon brines, it’s all about the process.